 The recipe that inspired this one was from Kim Boyce’s book, Good to the Grain.
 Her cookies are made with 100% whole wheat flour and delicious if you really like the flavor of wheat.
-I do, but I wanted to try a more subtle wheat flavor and mixed things up a bit.
+I do like whole wheat, but I wanted to try a more subtle wheat flavor and mixed things up a bit.
 As for the toffee, it was a last minute attempt to use some post-Halloween Heath Bars.
 If you leave it out you’ll still get a great cookie.
-What I wouldn’t leave out are the nuts, because they offset the flavor sweetness of the cookie and add more flavor.
-For the chocolate, I made a version with extra dark chocolate chips and another with chopped Callebaut (a splurge!).
+What I wouldn’t leave out are the nuts, because they offset the sweetness of the cookie and add more flavor.
+For the chocolate, I made whole wheat chocolate chip cookies with extra dark chocolate chips and whole wheat chocolate chunk cookies with chopped Callebaut (a splurge!).
 The cookies made with chocolate chips spread less, which is usually the case.
 Plus, I think I was able to pack more chocolate into the cookie by using chips.

 - 1/3 cup tightly packed dark brown sugar

 - 1 large egg cold

 - 1 teaspoon vanilla bean paste or vanilla extract

 - 1/2 teaspoon baking soda

 - 3/4 teaspoon salt e.g. Morton Kosher, measures like table

 - 2/3 cup 3.1 ounces Hodgson Mill Whole Wheat Flour or "Graham Flour"

 - 1 1/3 cup extra dark chocolate chips or chunks